 DEAR DOING JUST FINE: You are entitled to vent; that's what I'm here for.
 I commend you for your determination, resilience and resourcefulness in dealing with the challenges you faced while growing up, and for passing those traits on to your daughters.

 Dear Abby is written by Abigail Van Buren, also known as Jeanne Phillips, and was founded by her mother, Pauline Phillips.
 Write Dear Abby at www.DearAbby.com or P.O.
 Box 69440, Los Angeles, CA 90069.

-To receive a collection of Abby's most memorable -- and most frequently requested -- poems and essays, send your name and mailing address, plus check or money order for $7 (U.S. funds) to: Dear Abby -- Keepers Booklet, P.O.
+For everything you need to know about wedding planning, order "How to Have a Lovely Wedding."
+Send your name and mailing address, plus check or money order for $7 (U.S. funds) to: Dear Abby, Wedding Booklet, P.O.
 Box 447, Mount Morris, IL 61054-0447.
-Shipping and handling are included in the price.
+(Shipping and handling are included in the price.)

 COPYRIGHT 2013 UNIVERSAL UCLICK